How to Make WWWow with

 Medium allows users to leave in-line notes and responses to content.
 As Medium is a hosted platform, you don't have to worry about the software.
 Unfortunately, Medium does not allow custom domain names anymore.
 They also had a WordPress plugin that made it all easier, however, it’s now unsupported.

 Ditching WordPress and going headless is an excellent solution for developers who want to deliver content to other apps and platforms from one back end.
-Headless structures can also be used for websites or applications built using JavaScript frameworks like AngularJS, VueJS, or React.
+Headless structures can also be used for websites or applications built using JavaScript frameworks like NextJS, VueJS, or React.

 Storyblok